MichaelCade/90DaysOfDevOps/Days/day60.md

 ## Docker Containers, Provisioners & Modules

-On [Day 59](day59.md) we provisioned a virtual machine using Terraform to our local FREE virtualbox environment.
-In this section we are going to be deploy a Docker container with some configuration to our local Docker environment.
+On [Day 59](day59.md) we provisioned a virtual machine using Terraform to our local FREE VirtualBox environment.
+In this section, we are going to deploy a Docker container with some configuration to our local Docker environment.

 ### Docker Demo